jvde-github/AIS-catcher/README.md

 - restructuring of the directory layout
 - Makefile now autodetects library locations: ```make``` will only build for installed SDR libraries
 - recalibration of decoding parameters resulting in a small improvement in sensitivity
-- added instructions and solution file for building AIS-catcher with RTL-SDR support on Windows using Visual Studio 2019 and above (at a few requests)
+- added (instructions)[https://github.com/jvde-github/AIS-catcher#microsoft-visual-studio-2019-rtl-sdr-only] and a solution file for building AIS-catcher with RTL-SDR support on Windows using Visual Studio 2019 and above (at a few requests)

 **Release version 0.32**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements at the cost of a  small tradeoff in sensitivity.
 I implemented a trick to speed up fixed point downsampling for RTLSDR input at 1536K samples/second.
 Furthermore a new model (```-m 5```) is introduced  which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.